danielfigueiredoff/glossika/README.md

 # glossika skipper
 batch start and end time setup for m3u playlist tracks

-Skip glossika introduction and finalization for every track.
+Skip glossika introduction and finalization on each track.

 Just create a m3u playlist file.
 Run the batch in this file.